ACCESS

 RAILWAYS

-The Shinkansen, a super express bullet train operated by Japan Rail, has a nationwide railway network that connects Kobe with major cities such as Tokyo, Nagoya, and Fukuoka.
-There are also many private railways that serve Kobe, which allow you easy access to other cities in the region such as Kyoto and Osaka.
+The Shinkansen, a super express bullet train operated by Japan Railways, has a nationwide network that connects Kobe with major cities such as Tokyo, Nagoya, and Fukuoka.
+There are also many private railways that serve Kobe, which gives easy access to other cities in the region such as Kyoto and Osaka.

 City(Station) Approximate time(Bullet train)